 For the non-profit or public sector organization, success isn’t defined by generating profits.
-Accordingly, nonprofits and government entities use different accounting methods.
-A primary difference is the use of “funds.”
+Accordingly, nonprofits and government entities use different accounting methods than for-profit businesses.

-A fund accounting software approach allows you the visibility into your financials to understand exactly how each dollar is spent.
-With improved financial clarity, you’ll be better equipped to lower operational costs and maximize the impact of each dollar.
+A fund accounting software offers visibility into your financials to better understand exactly how each dollar is spent.
+With improved financial clarity, you’ll be better equipped to lower operational costs and maximize the impact of every dollar.

 Fund accounting software is designed to enable improved allocation management of resources which have been designated for specific uses.
 A common application found within nonprofit accounting software, funds are a special type of accounting entity which provides a self-balancing set of accounts allowing the reservation of cash and non-cash assets for specific purposes or activities.